Nantahala Hiking Club History

 1994 – Club members design what becomes to be known as the “Nantahala-style” shelter and build 6 shelters from 1994 to 2007.
 Three other shelters are modified to comply with the Nantahala-style” shelter design.

-1995 – The NHC builds a bridge over Moore Creek near Winding Stair Gap.
+1995 – Club members build a bridge over Moore Creek near Winding Stair Gap.

-1997 – A trail relocation is accomplished at Wesser (the Nantahala Outdoor Center) due to the widening of the highway.
+1997 – A trail relocation is accomplished at Wesser at Nantahala Outdoor Center due to the widening of the highway.

-2001 – The first privy is built in Nantahala section of the AT at Siler Shelter.
+2001 – The first privy is built in the Nantahala section of the AT at Siler Shelter.

 2004 – Licklog Gap landslide occurs and the AT is relocated.

-2005 – Appalachian Trail Conference becomes the Appalachian Trail Conservancy with broader stewardship mission.
+2005 – Appalachian Trail Conference renamed the Appalachian Trail Conservancy with broader stewardship mission.

-2006 – NHC launches “Trail to Every Classroom” program in cooperation with the Macon County School District.
+2006 – NHC launches “Trail to Every Classroom” program in cooperation with Macon County School District.

 2008 – New steps are installed on the north side of Winding Stair Gap.

-2010 – Town of Franklin, NC is designated the first “AT Community”, assisted by NHC efforts to promote that designation.
+2010 – Franklin, NC, is designated the first “AT Community,” assisted by NHC efforts to promote that designation.

 2018 – Betty’s Creek campsite is augmented with several designated tent campsites.